mccamon/main-site/mike.md

 ### Executive Director, [NFC Forum (Client)](https://nfc-forum.org)
 - Develop, manage, and execute Strategic Goals and Objectives of the Forum
-- Facilitate redesign of Certification Program business model
+- Facilitate redesign of Membership model, Specification launch process, and Certification Program business model.
-- Lead trademark work including design of updated corporate and wayfinder tap mark
-- Lead annual consumer adoption and awareness studies.
+- Led development and delivery of Technology Roadmap that included innovations like extended operating volume and circularity features.
 - Ambassador of the Forum to members, partners, and press.

 ### Interim Executive Director, [OWASP Foundation (Client)](https://owasp.org)
+- Organization comprised of nearly 400 open source projects and over 300 local chapters of which 80% are non-English speaking countries.
-- Created and implemented organizational wide Operating and Project Planning
+- Created and implemented organization’s transitional Operating, Project, Membership, Engagement, and Marketing Plans for growth.
-- Led migration and launch of 25M annual visitor website to Github Pages
+- Led migration and launch of 25M annual visitor website to Github Pages.

 ---

 ## Candidate for U.S. Congress Kansas 3rd District
 February 2018 to August 2018

+- Innovative use of digital marketing led to highest donor ROI of all candidates in field.
 - Finished 4th place in field of six Democratic Primary.
-- Innovative use of digital marketing led to highest donor ROI of all candidates in field.
-- Wrote and self-produced weekly video blog featuring stories and people in District.
-- Hyperactive social media advocate of #aroundTheThird including Facebook Live.
 - Hosted over 210 meetings with local leaders in the District.

 ---